 Let’s riff again on that Berge tangle.
-The three-fold symmetry of the tangle in about one arc allows the three fillings to be equivalent.
+The three-fold symmetry of the tangle in

 If we double the tangle with the red filling (that is, glue it to its reflection across the outer sphere) we obtain the two component unlink.